s-ccs/LSLAutoBIDS/README.md

 ```
 pip3 install lslautobids
 ```
-It is advised to install the package in a seperate environment (e.g. using `conda` or `virtualenv`).
+It is advised to install the package in a separate environment (e.g. using `conda` or `virtualenv`).

 > [!NOTE]
 > If you are using conda, you can create a new conda environment using the following command and activate it.